samishken/lab/Ansible/README.md

 node02 :- This host will also act as an Ansible client/remote host where you will setup/install some stuff using Ansible playbooks.
 Below are the SSH credentials for this host:
 User: bob
 Password: caleston123

+Note: Please type exit or logout on the terminal or press CTRL + d to log out from a specific

 ### Inventory
 - /etc/ansible/hosts